Western American farmland

 The problem

-A growing supply gap in the American West.
+A growing supply gap in America’s fertilizer supply chain.

 Mother and child holding American flags in a wheat field